-As shared beautifully in the book Sastun, Dr. Rosita’s apprenticeship journey alongside Don Elijio Panti in his final years is a mythic love story of the soul.
-Rosita and her family moved to Belize in the early 1980s to live a life closer to the land.
-There she set up her herbal clinic, dispensing beloved North American remedies that she knew so well.
-She longed to become acquainted with the powerful medicinal plant beings of the jungle around her.
-One day, an elderly man found his way into her clinic, and as they traded stories about linden leaves he introduced himself.
+Rosita and her family moved to Belize in the early 1980s to live closer to the land.
+There she set up her herbal clinic and sought knowledge on the medicinal properties of local plants.
+One day, an elderly man found his way to her.
+As they traded stories about linden leaves he introduced himself.
 In Rosita’s own words, she “nearly dropped her glass jar”.
-Before her stood the most esteemed medicine man of the region, carrying exactly the knowledge she was seeking.
+Before her stood the most esteemed healer in the region.

-After many tears and failed attempts at convincing Don Elijio to take her on as a student, Spirit intervened in the form of a dream vision.
-In a field of corn planted by Don Elijio’s own hands, he shared that he had received a clear directive to teach Rosita, and the condition he placed upon this was she would need to promise to look after his people after his death.
+After many tears and failed attempts at convincing Don Elijio to take her on as a student, he had a dream vision.
+In a field of corn planted by Don Elijio’s own hands, he shared that he had received a clear directive to teach Rosita, and the condition he placed on this was she would need to promise to look after his people after he was gone.

 Rosita, now in her eighties, resides in Belize to this day.
-In the years between then and now, her efforts and those of many others have gone towards supporting traditional healers and their families in Belize, teaching sacred plant knowledge to Maya children in schools and camps, protecting the jungle, preserving medicinal wisdom and keeping this sacred work alive and in the hands of hundreds around the world.
-For the great offering that is her rich and courageous life, the eternal gratitude of countless people surrounds Rosita.
+In the years between then and now, her efforts and those of many others have gone towards supporting traditional healers and their families.
+Maya children are supported to learn about their medicinal plant knowledge at bush medicine camps and in classrooms.
+The healing traditions taught to her continue being offered with prayer by the hands of hundreds around the world.

-Gratitude is also extended to the late Ms. Hortense Robinson.
-Seemingly destined to her path, Hortense descended from midwives on both sides and took her first breath on the island of Cozumel, which houses the ruins of Ix Chel's sacred temple.
-She took up the same profession accidentally while alone in a hospital hallway at age thirteen.
-Known is Mil Secretos (keeper of a thousand secrets), her extensive knowledge of medicinal plants was pivotal to the Belize Ethnobotany Project, a profound labor of love co-created by Rosita and Michael Balick of the New York Botanical Gardens.
-Hortense’s expertise in tending the womb and supporting birth, and her deep love for children, plants and animals, live on as forces that inform and illumine the Arvigo Techniques® as we know them today.
+Rosita also received much wisdom from the late Ms. Hortense Robinson.
+Seemingly destined to her path, Hortense descended from midwives on both sides and took her first breath on the island of Cozumel, home of Ix Chel's sacred temple.
+Known as Mil Secretos, her extensive knowledge of medicinal plants was pivotal to the Belize Ethnobotany Project, a profound labor of love co-created by Rosita and Michael Balick of the New York Botanical Gardens.
+Hortense’s expertise in tending the womb and supporting birth, as well as her deep love for children, plants and animals live on as forces that inform and illumine the Arvigo Techniques® as we know them today.
 Other important souls to be honored include Don Jeronimo Requina, Don Elijio's mentor in healing, Ms. Beatrice Waight and Ms. Juana Shish.